-Ensure devices are locked when not in use.
+Ensure you lock any devices when not using them.

 The National Cyber Security Centre advises the use of three different words combined to make a stronger password.
 This renders it more difficult to hack and easier for you to remember.